PdxCodeGuild/Full-Stack-Day-Class/practice-connectfour.md

 The file will have one line for each move (players alternate).
 The number in that line is the column the current player placed a token in.

+You board should be represented as a class.
+Think about how to concisely store the tokens that have been dropped in the board.

 Use the following example move file.
 Save it in something like `4-moves.txt`
 ```